vpakhuchyi/censor/README.md

   import "github.com/vpakhuchyi/censor/zaphandler"
 ```

-Initialize a new Censor instance and wrap the zap core with it:
+Initialize a new censor instance and wrap the zap core with it:

 ```go
   // Define the configuration.